 Acoustical treatment is commonly associated with environments meant specifically for listening to or recording music.
 But the value of proper acoustical consideration in public and private spaces of all types can be underrated.

-During the past few decades, architectural acoustics has gained popularity in places such as schools, restaurants, offices, retail stores, healthcare facilities, and even homes.
-This is due to a few things – mainly increasing population density in urban areas and design trends that create reverberant spaces.
-So we have more people in a smaller amount of space, and these spaces are full of hard, bare, and therefore reflective surfaces for sound waves to deflect off of instead of being absorbed.
+During the past few decades, architectural acoustics has gained popularity in places like schools, restaurants, healthcare facilities, and even homes.
+This is due to a few things.
+Mainly increasing population density in urban areas and design trends that create reverberant spaces.
+So, we have more people in a smaller amount of space.
+These spaces are full of hard, bare, and therefore, reflective surfaces for sound waves to deflect off of instead of being absorbed.
 This perpetuation of sound due to reflective surfaces is called reverberation.
 And long reverb times, combined with increased volume and sound intensity, is the enemy of comfort.

 Acoustical Comfort in Public Spaces

 Proper acoustical treatment isolates noise so that it is kept from transmitting into areas where it is unwanted.
 It also lowers noise levels at the source within the space that it is made.
 Other applications simply improve the quality of sound within a space, lowering reverberation time so that individual sounds can be hear more clearly which improves speech and other audio intelligibility.
 These results of acoustical treatment all create more pleasant places to live and work.